 With Saul hot on his trail, word came to David that the Philistines were preparing to attack the city of Keilah.
 David and his men countered by driving off the Philistine army.
 Rather than showing gratitude, however, the local inhabitants betrayed David’s location to Saul.

 Retreating to the Wilderness of Ziph, David’s cover was short-lived when the Ziphites sent an informant to King Saul.
 At this crucial moment, God sent encouragement to David through two unlikely people.

-First, we read that Jonathan, went to David in the woods and strengthened his hand in God (1 Sam.
+First, we read that Jonathan, “went to David in the woods and strengthened his hand in God“ (1 Sam.
 23:16).
 Jonathan confidently prophesied,

-Do not fear, for the hand of Saul my father shall not find you.
+“Do not fear, for the hand of Saul my father shall not find you.
 You shall be king over Israel, and I shall be next to you.
-Even my father Saul knows that (v.
+Even my father Saul knows that” (v.
 17).

 More than an inspirational moment, Jonathan’s words were a bold reminder of God’s anointing on David that undoubtedly encouraged him.

 Forced to flee yet again, David traveled south into the Wilderness of Maon bordering the western edge of the Dead Sea.
 With his band of followers growing to approximately 600 men, they protected the large flocks of a man named Nabal (27:2).
 Nabal had some 3,000 sheep and more than 1,000 goats.
 He was a wealthy man.
-Expecting compensation for his services, David sent 10 men to greet Nabal and accept the reward.
-It would provide much needed subsistence for his small army.
+Expecting compensation for his services, David sent 10 men to greet Nabal and accept the reward that would provide much needed subsistence for his small army.

-Instead of offering the customary payment, Nabal barked, Who is David, and who is the son of Jesse?
-(1 Sam.
+Instead of offering the customary payment, Nabal barked, “Who is David, and who is the son of Jesse?“ (1 Sam.
 25:10).
-It was a rhetorical question; Nabal knew full well the identity of David.
+It was a rhetorical question.
+Nabal knew full well the identity of David.
 His response was one of contemptuous scorn because he was aligned with Saul against David.

 Nabal’s insolence, ingratitude and lack of integrity prompted David to take action.
 He and his men were prepared to take the needed supplies forcibly.
 However, when Nabal’s wife, Abigail, heard what had transpired between David’s men and her husband, she quickly acted to avert disaster.
-After gathering enough provision for David’s men and commissioning her servants to transport the goods, she discreetly went to meet the future king in person.
+After gathering enough provision for David’s men and dispatching her servants to transport the goods, Abigail discreetly went to meet the future king.

 At the times when David easily could have despaired and lost sight of his anointing, God sent Jonathan and Abigail to encourage him and strengthen his resolve.
-Three millennia later in the 21st century, we can still hear the passion in David’s words: Be of good courage, and He shall strengthen your heart, all you who hope in the LORD (Ps.
-31:24).
+Three millennia later in the 21st century, we can still hear the passion in David’s words: “Be of good courage, and He shall strengthen your heart, all you who hope in the Lord” (v.
+24).

 When you courageously determine to follow the Lord, He will take the initiative to encourage you and strengthen your resolve so that you can persevere through hardship.
 God did it for David.
 And, He can do it for you, no matter what you face in life!